These crab facts provide information about the importance of crabs in the marine ecosystem.

 Crabs blend in with their surroundings–the ocean floor, coral reefs, and beaches–through physical and behavioral adaptations.
 For example, some crabs' textured or colored shells mimic the terrain, while others use nearby materials to camouflage themselves.

 The Decorator Crab is a prime example of a crab using active camouflage.
-It attaches seaweed, sponges, and other organisms to its shell to disguise itself.
+In disguise, they attach seaweed, sponges, and other organisms to their shells.
 Meanwhile, Ghost Crabs can change color, becoming more transparent at night to blend in with low-light conditions.
-Stone Crabs also have rough, craggy shells that turn them nearly invisible against rocky seabeds and coral reefs.

 Crabs can squeeze through extremely narrow spaces, helping them survive the ever-changing environments of the sea and shore.
 Their flat bodies help them achieve this feat, combining natural design and evolutionary adaptation.